 Garcia resides in Austin.

-Jorge resides in Cedar Park with his wife Jasmine and their dog Madison.
+Lopez resides in Cedar Park with his wife Jasmine and their dog Madison.